 Keuka College Scholarships

-The scholarships listed below are available to students provided their admissions application and scholarship application is received before July 1, 2019.
-These scholarships are non-renewable and are taken from the total amount of the program.
+The scholarships listed below are non-renewable and are taken from the total amount of the program.